 Students may not work in an intern capacity prior to or after the semester in which they are enrolled in the internship course.
 That is, internship hours must be completed between the first and last day of classes for the given semester.
-This ensures that the student intern is covered by the terms contained within the Affiliation Agreement between the site and ASU.
+This ensures that the student intern is covered by the terms contained within the Affiliation Agreement (UIA or SPA) between the site and ASU.

-May I begin interning before the Affiliation Agreement has been signed by ASU, as long as my site has signed it?
+May I begin interning before the Affiliation Agreement (UIA or SPA) has been signed by ASU, as long as my site has signed it?

-Students may not begin working in an intern capacity prior to the finalization of this Affiliation Agreement by both the site and ASU, even if this delays the internship start date until after the semester has begun.
+Students may not begin working in an intern capacity prior to the finalization of this Affiliation has begun.
 Students should plan ahead in order to allow up to two months for this process to be completed.
 Students who are delayed in beginning their internship for this or any other reason should expect to make up the missed hours throughout the remainder of the semester.